gkoloventzos/eucleiDIsprior/README.txt

 INSTALL

-The only dependency of the library is th VPython.
+The only dependency of the library is VPython.
 You can download it form here:
 Windows: http://vpython.org/contents/download_windows.html
 Mac OS: http://vpython.org/contents/download_mac.html